You are viewing Australian and NZ students' course information. Change to view international students' course information.

 - human services and counselling.

-When you complete this double degree, you can apply for a fourth year program in psychology (e.g. Bachelor of Behavioural Science (Honours Psychology) or Postgraduate Diploma in Psychology) to gain provisional registration as a psychologist.
+When you complete this double degree, you can apply for a fourth year program in psychology (e.g. Bachelor of Behavioural Science (Honours Psychology) or Graduate Diploma in Behavioural Science) to gain provisional registration as a psychologist.
 You must then complete at least two years of further study, which may comprise the completion of an appropriate APAC-accredited Masters degree and/or supervised work experience.

 At any point during your study, you can become a student member of the Australian Psychological Society.